synthetiv/teletype/README.md

 ## Code Formatting

 To format the code using `clang-format`, run `make format` in the project's root directory.
+This will _only_ format code that has not been commited, it will format _both_ staged and unstaged code.

-This *shouldn't* format any code in the `libavr32` submodule.
+To format all the code in this repo, run `make format-all`.

 [libavr32]: https://github.com/monome/libavr32
 [ragel]: http://www.colm.net/open-source/ragel/